Australia is blessed with beautiful beaches, abundant coral reefs, tall mountains, tropical rainforests, and the oldest soils.

 With all of the things to do and see in the Dandenong Ranges, don’t miss visiting this place when you decide to visit Australia!

-Kimberley is known for being the main attraction of the Northern Cape; primarily for its restaurants, art galleries, malls and licensed casinos.
-However, most tourists come to the area to also try to cruise the Kimberley and witness the majestic King George Falls, discover, river systems, gorges, wildlife and ancient rock arts, which you can only see in the remote wilderness of Northern Kimberley.
+The Kimberley is known for being the main attraction of the Northern Cape; primarily for its restaurants, art galleries, malls and licensed casinos.
+However, most tourists come to the area to cruise the Kimberley and witness the majestic King George Falls, discover, river systems, gorges, wildlife and ancient rock arts, which you can only see in the remote wilderness of Northern Kimberley.

 The Ocean Dream Charters offers an eight-day cruise to help you check all of these off your bucket list.
 And if you’re not satisfied, the Kimberley Coast offers some of the best natural wonders; starting with the Horizontal Waterfalls, Ruby Falls, Montgomery Reef and Sale River – just waiting for you to discover them.

 Just an hour from Cairns, the Daintree region is known to be among the world’s oldest, yet most beautiful rainforests.
 It is full of tropical fauna and fantastic plant life, that’s unique only to the area.
 Plus, if you’re a bird lover, then this place should be on your bucket list.